Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples

 Given all the mentioned differences between our work and the analysis in \citet{giocoli2023}, comparisons to the latter have to be done with extraordinary care.
 By fixing the truncation parameter of the tNFW model to $t=3$, they obtained that the weak lensing masses reconstructed for the clusters at redshift $z=0.22$ are on average biased low by $\sim 7\%$, with a standard deviation of 0.24 over the full sample (using the full \textsc{The Three Hundred} sample of clusters).
 Assuming also a fixed concentration parameter $c_{200}=3$ and considering the clusters at redshifts below $z=0.7$, according to \citet{giocoli2023}, weak lensing $M_{200}$ masses are on average underestimated by less than $5\%$.
 We observe in figure 14 in \citet{giocoli2023} that, for the redshift range considered in our work ($0.5 < z <0.9$), the mean biases on $M_{200}$ vary from $0\%$ to $20\%$ depending on the chosen value for the $c_{200}$ parameter.
-Overall, these biases are slightly larger than our NFW results at $R_{500}$, but in agreement within uncertainties.
-Regarding the impact of the orientation of clusters on the mass bias, in \citet{giocoli2023} authors concluded that when clusters are oriented along the major and minor axes, the mass biases are $\sim 25\%$ larger and smaller, respectively, with respect to the biases for random orientations.
+These results match our findings at $R_{500}$.
+Regarding the impact of the orientation of clusters on the mass bias, in \citet{giocoli2023} the authors concluded that when clusters are oriented along the major and minor axes, the mass biases are $\sim 25\%$ larger and smaller, respectively, with respect to the biases for random orientations.
 Therefore, their results are completely in line with Fig.~\ref{fig:histpraxes}.